swiftlang/swift/docs/SIL.rst

 - *IRGen* lowers optimized SIL to LLVM IR.
 - The LLVM backend applies LLVM optimizations and emits binary code.

-The stages pertaining especially to SIL processing are as follows:
+The stages pertaining to SIL processing in particular are as follows:

 SILGen
 ~~~~~~